koushiknadakuduti/Adaptive-Echo-Cancellation/README.md

 -> May have to install some of the modules required for project

-The datasets used in the project are uploaded to the repository in .txt format.
-They are provided by the Professor and cannot be used for anyother purpose without giving credits
+The datasets used in the project are provided by the faculty.

 Thanks to Prof. Principe P. Jose and Prof. Alina Zare for their valuable teaching and support.